lifting-bits/mcsema/docs/TOOLS.md

 `cfg_to_bc.exe -i demo_test1.cfg -driver=demo1_entry,start,raw,return,C -o demo_test1.bc`

 Convert the control flow graph in `demo_test3.cfg` into bitcode stored in `demo_test3.bc`.
-Specify that the driver name will be `demo3_entry`, that it will point to the `_entry` entry point, and that it will have `2` arguments that are pushed onto the stack.
+Specify that the driver name will be `demo3_entry`, that it will point to the `_demo3` entry point, and that it will have `2` arguments that are pushed onto the stack.

 `cfg_to_bc.exe -i demo_test3.cfg -driver=demo3_entry,_demo3,2,return,C -o demo_test3.bc`